-Established and sound working relationships with Carol Stream community partners, such as the Village, Public Library, Chamber of Commerce, Rotary Club and school districts enable the park district to combine resources that save taxpayer dollars on many park district and local projects.
+Established and sound working relationships with Carol Stream community partners, such as the Village, Public Library, Chamber of Commerce, Rotary Club, and school districts enable the Carol Stream Park District to combine resources that save taxpayer dollars on many Carol Stream Park District and local projects.
 These partnerships are key to our success.
 We have many intergovernmental agreements with many community partners.

-Freedom of Information requests can be made via mail, e-mail or in person at the park district administrative office, located at 849 West Lies Road, during normal business hours.
+Freedom of Information requests can be made via mail, email, or in person at the Carol Stream Park District administrative office, located at 849 West Lies Road, during normal business hours.

 Email request to firstname.lastname@example.org.

 In accordance with the Freedom of Information Act, you receive a response to your request within five business days.
 Responses can be in the form of a phone call, mailed letter, or email.